CBIIT/INS-Data/CONTRIBUTING.md

 # Contributing to INS-Data

 Thank you for your interest in contributing to the INS-Data repository!
 This guide covers the essentials for getting started.
-If you have additional questions or interest, please reach out to the NCI Office of Data Sharing at [NCIOfficeofDataSharing@mail.nih.gov](NCIOfficeofDataSharing@mail.nih.gov).
+If you have additional questions or interest, please [contact the NCI Office of Data Sharing](mailto:NCIOfficeofDataSharing@mail.nih.gov).

 ## Setup